 See supporting principle in Mark 7: 1-13; John 8:31-32.

 6. Just because Joshua visits a certain place or was present at a particular event does not mean he endorses the traditions of that place or event, or the religious beliefs or practices associated with that place or event.

 Because Joshua went to that area of the earth does not mean he does not care about the other people of the earth.
 Because Joshua visited the places people used to ‘worship’ or do God things (like the Jewish synagogue or temple) does not mean he wants people to congregate in synagogues.
-Because Joshua was present during certain religious feast days of the Jews does not me he advocates, approves or teaches they ought to be observed.
+Because Joshua was present during certain religious feast days of the Jews does not mean he advocates, approves or teaches they ought to be observed.
 All it means is that he went where people were congregating to try and reach them with his message…Joshua was regularly thrown out of, or forced to leave, the places of religious practices.
 God is not constrained to a particular people group, but rather “loved the people of the earth” (John 3:16).
 This author’s opinion is that God sent his messenger to Israel because He knew His Son’s life and teachings would be accurately recorded and preserved that way.

 See supporting principle in Luke 4:28-30; 20:9-16.

 7. Just because Joshua mentioned in his teachings certain famous or revered people of the Jew’s history and scripture does not mean he says to look to those people to understand his Father.

 For example, Joshua did speak about Moses, but he certainly does not point to Moses as someone to look to in order to know God or what God wants.
 See Matt.
 5 to make this abundantly clear as he corrects Moses’ unfulfilled, incomplete and imperfect view of what God wants of people.

 8. Joshua’s commands, directives and instructions are plainly given.